Riding the High Desert in California’s Surprise Valley

 Today farmers still herd their livestock down the center of Main Street.
 Cedarville has B & Bs and ranches which offer guided horseback tours.
 The base camp for our rides was Fandango Ranch.

 On a ride at “Massacre Ranch” (There was no massacre that we know of) we collected obsidians which were scattered on the desert floor.
-Obsidian is a glossy black glass formed by rapid cooling of molten lava.
+Obsidian is a glossy black glass formed by the rapid cooling of molten lava.

 Surprise Valley was formed over a million years ago from molten rock that erupted to the surface during volcanic activity.